openhwgroup/core-v-verif/lib/cv_dv_utils/uvm/pulse_gen/README.md

     //////////////////////////////////////////////////////
     // if 1: Generate a pulse synchronous to a clock
-    //    0: Generate an asynchronos pulse
+    //    0: Generate an asynchronous pulse
     /////////////////////////////////////////////////////
     rand bit unsigned                m_pulse_clock_based;